cilliemalan/lispy/README.md

 - There is an undefined: I'm pretty sure javascript has a `undefined` because of it's scheme roots.
 In the rare cases where an expresssion doesn't return (for example a one- legged if) it will return `undefined`.
 There is no way to test for it.
+- No pairs: Lispy has no pairs.
+Though you can call `cons`, the second paramter must be some kind of array and will produce an array.
+The terminator is `[]`.